 - At-Risk - Indicates that a Goal is severely lagging behind and is unlikely to be completed by its due date

 There might be situations where irrespective of the progress (or no progress) on a Goal, it’s still achieved due to some third-party help.
 Or, the Goal has ceased to be a priority now.
 In such cases, this is the section where you mark the final status or closures on your individual Goals.
+This can be done without clicking on a Goal from the Mesh list as well as the status dropdown in the Goal progress.

 These are again of 3 types,